-- (1) The Staff's work load is largely beyond its control, unpredictable and dependent on the regulated activities undertaken by the utilities and the Commission's requests for services. - (2) The scarcity of qualified potential employees is on-going and not expected to improve. - (3) Although compensation is crucial to attracting and retaining competent staff, it is not on the table for discussion at this time. - (4) Newly adopted and pending Environmental Protection Agency rules will continue to result in substantial new investments by electric utilities increasing the need for regulatory review. - VI.
+(1) The Staff's work-load is largely beyond its control and dependent on the regulated activities undertaken by the utilities and the Commission's requests for services.

+(2) The scarcity of qualified potential employees is on-going and expected to increase.

+(3) Compensation is crucial to attracting and retaining competent staff.

+VI.
 Agency Goals, Objective, Programs and Measures for FY2022-FY2026.